vtavarez/tweete/README.md

 ## Tweete

-Twitter desktop application for Linux.
+Twitter application for Linux.
 Built on Electron and React.